Disneyland Area / Anaheim Hotel Discounts

 As with Priceline, we strongly advise you to do your homework using some of the resources above, so that you know what the going rate is.
 That will help you to evaluate whether the Hotwire price is a good deal.

 If you need both airfare and hotel accommodations, there are some good resources for booking a cheap vacation package that includes both.
 Note that most of them offer the best deals fairly last-minute (typically 2 weeks to 4 months in advance).
 If you are booking really late (3 weeks or less before your departure date) these are especially worthwhile, because sometimes you can buy an entire package (airfare and hotel) for LESS than it would cost to book a last-minute airfare alone!

-I’m frequently asked about the best beach near Disneyland.
-For those who are visiting Southern California and want to add a beach visit to their Disneyland trip, I recommend a short stay at the Hyatt Regency Huntington Beach.
+We’re frequently asked about the best beach near Disneyland.
+For those who are visiting Southern California and want to add a beach visit to their Disneyland trip, we recommend a short stay at the Hyatt Regency Huntington Beach.

-Huntington Beach is one of my favorite Southern California beaches.
-I might be a little biased because I spent a lot of my childhood there, but it really is a fun beach, and it’s located an easy drive from Disneyland.
+Huntington Beach is one of our favorite Southern California beaches.
+We might be a little biased because some of us (Don and his sister, MouseSavers.com founder Mary Waring) spent a lot of our childhood there, but it really is a fun beach, and it’s located an easy drive from Disneyland.